 How to Expand the House Almost Cost Free

 Many homes look large from the outside, but that’s because about one third of the front is taken up by the garage roller door.
 Once inside, the house doesn’t have as much room as you may have expected.
 When your family expands, there’s really not enough room unless you add an extra one.
 That may cost more than your budget allows.
-Even if you are a suitably qualified electrician and can install the lighting yourself there will be other costs.

 But there is another way when it comes to home renovation that you can expand the house and get more room, be it a bedroom or living room.
 It’s time to convert the garage.
 This works best where the garage has a doorway straight into the house as many do these days.
 But even if it doesn’t, cutting a door into the wall between the garage and the house is a relatively easy matter for a handyman.